-The General Assembly and the Management Committee are both chaired by Rudy De Leeuw, President of the ETUC.
+The General Assembly and the Management Committee are both chaired by Laurent Berger, President of the ETUC.

-The Directors’ Committee is composed of Luca Visentini, General Secretary of the ETUC, Peter Scherrer, Deputy General Secretary of the ETUC and in charge of the Institute, Philippe Pochet, General Director of the ETUI, Maria Jepsen, Director of the Research department, Ulisses Garrido, Director of the Education department and Olga Barth, Administrative and Financial Manager of the Institute.
+The Directors’ Committee is composed of Luca Visentini, General Secretary of the ETUC, Per Hilmersson, Deputy General Secretary of the ETUC and Liina Carr Confederal Secretary in charge of the Institute, Philippe Pochet, General Director of the ETUI, (XX), Director of the Research department, Vera dos Santos Costa, Director of the Education department and Olga Barth, Administrative and Financial Manager of the Institute.
 This body deals with the daily activities of the Institute and prepares the documents to be approved by the Management Committee and the General Assembly.

 The Work Programme of the ETUI is prepared annually.
 It is based on extensive consultation on a broad set of priorities with the ETUC secretariat and the Advisory Group of the ETUI.
 Within those priorities a draft work programme is worked out by the ETUI’s staff and approved by the Director’s Committee.
 This draft Work Programme is then proposed for approval by the Management Committee and finally adopted by the General Assembly.